-Wind farm owners and operators are rising to the challenge of Net Zero admirably but have found their ambitious digitalization strategies hampered by software solutions that are built for a smaller, less dynamic sector.
+Wind farm owners and operators are rising to the challenge of net-zero emissions admirably but have found their ambitious digitalization strategies hampered by software solutions that are built for a smaller, less dynamic sector.
 As wind scales, so does the ambition of industry stakeholders.
 Operators require access to their data, simplified to give them the insight they need to boost asset profitability but often adopt short-term thinking rather than long-term solutions.

 In the wind industry, though, we’re a far cry from thermodynamics being the only barrier to maximizing output.
-And we can look at the known most common lost energy issues that wind farm operators contend with daily including anything from temperature issues, pitch misalignment/calibration, rotor imbalance to leading-edge blade erosion.
+And we can look at the most common lost energy issues that wind farm operators contend with daily including anything from temperature issues, pitch misalignment/calibration, rotor imbalance to leading-edge blade erosion.

-Condition monitoring systems can identify issues before they worsen and cause failure later — allowing servicing teams to manage multiple minor faults, and not just a few catastrophes, at a time.
+Condition monitoring systems can identify issues before they worsen and cause failure later—allowing servicing teams to manage multiple minor faults, and not just a few catastrophes, at a time.
 CMS systems have become proven technology, with the return on investment (ROI) shown as 20-1 but the systems themselves need to be treated as part of the turbine for holistic and optimized use.

 An issue compromising the capacity of an individual turbine could span a whole fleet; a challenge which could, in theory, be dealt with on a turbine-by-turbine basis.

 The problem is knowing where to start.
 Which issues are most urgent?
 How can engineers and operational supervisors coordinate to solve them in the most efficient way possible?